 Across the political spectrum, news media face both praise and criticism.
 Some argue that the government should play a larger role in ensuring that news outlets avoid perceived bias.
 Others contend that in a diverse media environment, the remedy for speech one disagrees with is simply more speech.
+What role, if any, should the government play in addressing public concerns about news content?
+When does oversight become overreach?
+And do the distinct legal standards that apply to broadcast stations still make sense in today’s media landscape?
+Join leaders in journalism, academia, law, and public policy for a conversation exploring these questions and the evolving relationship between the First Amendment, government authority, and the news media.

 Speakers